Diabetes in Cats: FAQs for Australian Cat Owners

 Ketone bodies in urine or bloodDetecting the presence of ketones, which are produced by the body when it breaks down fat for energy due to a lack of available glucose.

-Physical examinationChecking for signs of diabetes, such as weight loss, excessive thirst and urination, lethargy, and vomiting.
+Physical examinationChecking for signs, such as weight loss, excessive thirst and urination, lethargy, and vomiting.

 Medical historyConsidering any underlying medical conditions that could contribute to diabetes.